skoolkid/skoolkit/sphinx/source/commands.rst

 To list the options supported by `skool2bin.py`, run it with no arguments::

-  usage: skool2bin.py [options] file.skool [file.bin]
+  usage: skool2bin.py [options] SKOOLFILE [OUTFILE]

-  Convert a skool file into a binary (raw memory) file. 'file.skool' may be a regular file, or '-' for standard input.
-If 'file.bin' is not given, it defaults to the name of the input file with '.skool' replaced by '.bin'.
+  Convert a skool file into a binary (raw memory) file.
+'SKOOLFILE' may be a regular file, or '-' for standard input.
+If 'OUTFILE' is not given, it defaults to the name of the input file with '.skool' replaced by '.bin'.
-  'file.bin' may be a regular file, or '-' for standard output.
+  'OUTFILE' may be a regular file, or '-' for standard output.

   Options:
     -B, --banks        Process @bank directives and write RAM banks 0-7 to a